antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

     simple enough to remain.
 * The render is getting larger but it's not unreadable.

-Nothing is really jumping out at me, still seems to be pretty reasonable.
-Let's forward with maybe our most complicated feature so far; editing.
+Nothing is really jumping out at me, it still seems to be pretty reasonable.
+Let's move forward with maybe our most complicated feature so far -- editing.

 ### Editing todo